XioZ/ada-zalix-website/README.md

-In conclusion,by carefully refining the definitino of star actors, we identified 14 actors whose presence significantly impacted movie ratings.
+In conclusion, by carefully refining the definition of star actors, we identified 14 actors whose presence significantly impacted movie ratings.
-However, the low r-squared of the linear regression shows that, while actors do play a role in movie's success, there are many others factors that impact movie ratings
+However, the low r-squared of the linear regression shows that, while actors do play a role in movie's success, there are many others factors that impact movie ratings.

 # 5. Conclusion
-Finally after a wonderful jouney, we arrived to the conclusion of that Drama genre is widely praised for its high quality among the past decades, especially when combined with Romantic themes.
-The high-rating movies ubiquously have a duration longer than 80 minutes and this is the sweet spot that people generally like.
+Finally after a wonderful jouney, we arrived to the following conclusions.
+1. The Drama genre has consistently received widespread acclaim for its high quality over the past decades, particularly when combined with Romantic themes.
+2. Movies with high ratings are commonly associated with a duration longer than 80 minutes, which appears to be a preferred sweet spot for audience satisfaction.
+3. While ethnically diverse films initially garnered higher ratings, an increase in their production volume over the years has led to a convergence with the average ratings of non-diverse films.
+This suggests that ethnic diversity alone may not guarantee consistently higher ratings.
+4. Through meticulous refinement in delineating the criteria for star actors, we come the conclusion that there are actors whose presence demonstrably exerted a substantial influence on the ratings of movies.

+Furthermore, it is crucial to underscore that the ratings of movies are shaped by a complex interplay of numerous factors.
+It is essential to acknowledge that various other contributing elements exist, which we were unable to incorporate into our analysis due to constraints in both time and the scope of the dataset.